 Leesburg is a very small town located in the state of Alabama.
 With a population of 1,006 people and two associated neighborhoods, Leesburg is the 305th largest community in Alabama.

-Leesburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Leesburg doesn't have a public transportation system that people use for their commute.

-The citizens of Leesburg are slightly less educated than the national average of 21.84% for the average city or town: 14.84% of adults in Leesburg have a bachelor's degree or advanced degree
+The percentage of adults in Leesburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.84% of adults in Leesburg have a bachelor's degree or advanced degree.

 The per capita income in Leesburg in 2022 was $26,724, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $106,896 for a family of four.
 However, Leesburg contains both very wealthy and poor people as well.